Public vs. Private Universities in Germany: The Reality Check Nobody Gives You

 - Prof. Sunil Garg

 Why?
 Because time is money.
-And the hidden costs of waiting, rejection, and bureaucracy in the public university system can cost you more than a private university degree ever would.
+The hidden costs of waiting, rejection, and bureaucracy in the public university system can cost you more than a private university degree ever would.
 At US Work Study, we believe in data, not dreams.

 Here is the honest breakdown of Public vs. Private Universities in Germany, and why smart students are increasingly choosing the "Private" route to fast-track their careers.